fnv234/6.1040-3Dev-backend/problem_framing.md

 - Action plans with follow-through reminders and team-level themes.

 ## Features
-The core functionality is a web app that imports or lets users input an org chart/roster and auto-builds reviewer sets by hierarchy, then prompting users to complete reviews and assembling insightful reports.
+The core functionality is a web app that (1) imports or lets users input an org chart/roster, (2) auto-builds reviewer sets by hierarchy, then (3) prompts users to complete reviews and assembles insightful reports.

 1. Org chart/roster import: CSV, manual, or HRIS; role mapping (manager, report, peer).